alphagov/govuk-design-guide/docs/frontend-templates/document-collections.md

   If a page is part of multiple collections, all the collections are displayed.
 Examples: [Register a trademark](https://www.gov.uk/how-to-register-a-trade-mark), [Self Assessment forms and helpsheets for trusts and estates](https://www.gov.uk/government/collections/self-assessment-helpsheets-trusts-and-estates)

-  ### Rules on how multiple collections are ordered
+  ### Rules on how multiple collections are ordered in the sidebar

+  Collection pages appear in the sidebar under related content links on pages that are part of a document collection.
 If more than one collection page is listed, they are ordered by the respective item’s position within them.

   Example: The content item [National curriculum in England: framework for key stages 1 to 4](https://www.gov.uk/government/publications/national-curriculum-in-england-framework-for-key-stages-1-to-4) belongs to 3 document collections.
 It’s the first item in "National curriculum", so that document collection appears first in the list.
 It’s the 17th item in the "Schools: statutory guidance" document collection, making this the second link in the sidebar.
 It is also the 54th item in the "Local-authority-maintained schools: governance" collection, therefore showing this as the third link.